Hi! It’s konkaz (@konkazuk) here.

-However, when I sense a favourable vibe from the person out of the bunch, or if I feel like knowing about a particular person, I try to ask the person’s name again.
+However, when I feel a friendly vibe from the person I am talking to or when I feel like knowing more about the person, I try to ask the person’s name once again.

 “Isn’t it dangerous?”